 If you hadn't heard Android 4.4 KitKat is out in the wild on the Google Nexus 5, where have you been?
-It's been over 3 months since the launch of KitKat, leaving many owners wondering when their handset is set to get the update.
+It's been months since the launch of KitKat, leaving many owners wondering when their handset is set to get the update.

 Unfortunately with different OEMs all adding their own skins and networks having to certify these updates, the roll out of any new Android OS is less than smooth.